StatCan/gensol-banff/Python/src/banff/_common/docs/native_language_support.md

 #### Get language-specific `.po` files

 This can be done with the script `Python/scripts/gettext/nls_update_po.sh`.
-This script is called in the pipeline job `nls_update_po`, which stores the template and the French and English `.po` files as artifacts.
+This script is called in the GitLab pipeline job `nls_update_po`, which stores the template and the French and English `.po` files as artifacts.
 This job should get executed whenever the pipeline changes include any Python source code.

 > **English `.po` File**
 > The English `.po` file is handled differently than non-English files because we use full-text English messages in the source code (`log.error("file does not exist")`), as opposed to using a message ID like (`M123` or `ERROR_file_no_exist`).